studio-b12/goat/docs/goatfile-spec.md

 ## Structure

-All requests in all sections of one or more Gurlfiles is called a **batch**.
+All requests in all sections of one or more Goatfiles is called a **batch**.

 ### Sections

-A Gurlfile consists of sections containing one or more requests.
+A Goatfile consists of sections containing one or more requests.
 Each section has a specific name and function.
 Though, specifying sections is optional.
 Defaultly, when no sections are specified, all requests will be assigned to the section `Tests`.

 - `Setup`: Requests which will be executed once before all tests are executed.
 If a request fails, the batch execution is aborted.
 - `Setup-Each`: Requests which will be executed before every single request in `Tests`.
 If a request fails, the batch execution is aborted.